Master of Arts Degree in Biblical Studies

 Prerequisites for Admission to the Program

 In order to apply, a candidate must have completed a Bachelor of Arts degree with a 3.0 average.
-The candidate also must have already earned 18 quarter credits (= 12 semester credits) in theology.
+The candidate also must have already earned 12 semester credits in theology.

-A student must apply to the dean of Special Studies either by May 1 for autumn quarter admission or by October 1 for winter quarter admission.
+A student must apply to the dean of Special Studies either by May 1 for autumn semester admission or by October 1 for spring semester admission.
 Application and letter of recommendation forms are available below for download or from the registrar's office.

 Someone interested in Biblical Studies, but not in a full master's degree, may take many of the Athenaeum's biblical studies courses individually.